 Dear Parents and Carers,

-Last year, as part of our commitment to working together with parents and carers, we shared with you the key features of the annual School Development Plan for 2019-20.
-To continue strengthening our partnership, I am writing to let you know about our priorities for 2020-21.
+Last year, as part of our commitment to working together with parents and carers, we shared with you the key features of the annual School Development Plan.
+To continue strengthening our partnership, I am writing to let you know about our priorities for 2021-22.

 By way of background, for those families who are new to the school, each school leadership team (Headteacher and Senior Leaders from within the school) are required to put in place a plan that will inform their work during each school year.
 This plan is based on evidence from a wide range of sources that include: our own monitoring of children’s learning (their books, their lessons, their views about their learning); achievement both academically and in other areas; Key Stage 2 results; the views of children, staff and parents on all aspects of the school and the findings of external review bodies such as OFSTED and the Local Authority.